-GPS fleet tracking is the process of tracking vehicles, assets and drivers utilizing hardware and software to capture important data and track vehicle locations, sending the information back to the main office.
-This allows fleet managers to locate, track, and monitor their fleet of vehicles on a real-time basis, as well as monitor driver behavior in an effort to increase driver safety that generate a positive return for the business through improved operational efficiencies.
+GPS fleet tracking is the process of tracking vehicles, assets and drivers utilizing hardware and software to capture important data regarding vehicle locations and diagnostics while sending the information back to the main office.
+This allows fleet managers to locate, track, and monitor their fleet of vehicles in real-time, as well as monitor driver behavior in an effort to increase driver safety that generate a positive return for the business through improved operational efficiencies.

 Telematics is the branch of information technology that deals with the long-distance transmission of computerized information.
 Telematics was coined from "telos" meaning long distance and "informatics"—itself a combination of information and automatic/automated.